pachyderm/pachyderm/doc/docs/master/reference/helm_values.md

     }
   ```

-- `storage.google.local.hostpath` indicates the path on the host where the PFS metadata will be stored.
+- `storage.local.hostpath` indicates the path on the host where the PFS metadata will be stored.
+- `storage.local.requireRoot`
 ##### pachd.storage.microsoft

 If you're using Microsoft Blob Storage as your storage backend, configure it here.